 Enabling HTTPS for Secure Browsing

 Note When you enable HTTPS, most browsers prompt you for approval each time you browse to a device that does not have a fully qualified domain name (FQDN).
-To avoid the approval prompts, complete Step 2 through Step 9 in these instructions to create an FQDN for the access point.
-However, if you do not want to create an FQDN, skip to Step 10.
+To avoid the approval prompts, create an FQDN for the access point as detailed in the following procedure.

 Follow these steps to create an FQDN and enable HTTPS:

 Step 1 If your browser uses popup-blocking software, disable the popup-blocking feature.